sockjs/sockjs-node/README.md

 ### Footnote

-A fully working echo server does need a bit more boilerplate (to handle unanswered requests), see the
+A fully working echo server does need a bit more boilerplate (to handle requests unanswered by SockJS), see the
 [`echo` example](https://github.com/sockjs/sockjs-node/tree/master/examples/echo)
-for a full code.
+for a complete code.

 ### Examples